 After they have cooled slightly, blitz the walnuts up using either a blender or a food processor.

-In a medium-sized mixing bowl, combine the flour, arrowroot starch, salt, ground walnuts, orange zest, and cranberries.
+In a medium bowl, combine the flour, arrowroot starch, salt, ground walnuts, orange zest, and chopped cranberries.

-In a separate bowl, using a hand mixer, cream the butter and icing sugar together until thoroughly combined and the butter is light and airy.
+In a separate bowl or a bowl of a stand mixer, using a hand mixer, cream the butter and icing sugar together on medium speed until thoroughly combined and the butter is light and airy.

-Add the dry ingredients and mix together until just combined, careful not to overmix.
+Add the dry ingredients slowly to the butter mixture and mix together until just combined, careful not to over mix.
+Scraping down the sides of the bowl occasionally.

 Bake The Cookies